vatsalmehta2001/oil-prophet/README.md

 Oil Prophet is a sophisticated forecasting system that combines advanced time-series decomposition techniques with deep learning (LSTM with attention mechanism) and market sentiment analysis to predict oil price movements with higher accuracy than traditional methods.

 > 🚀 **Development Progress**: Core components including data processing, signal decomposition, forecasting models, and sentiment analysis integration have been implemented.
 Reddit historical scraping with comments is fully functional, and sentiment-enhanced LSTM model now successfully integrates market sentiment with price patterns.
-Interactive dashboard is currently under development.
+Interactive dashboard has been developed but is facing compatibility issues with newer NumPy/PyTorch versions.

 ## Features